csev/cc4e/book/chap01.md

 Use the same tab stops as for `detab`.

-**Exercise 1-21.** Write a program to "fold" long input lines after the last non-blank character that occurs before the n-th column of input, where _n_ is a parameter.
+**Exercise 1-21.** Write a program to "fold" long input lines after the last non-blank character that occurs before the _n_-th column of input, where _n_ is a parameter.
 Make sure your program does something intelligent with very long lines, and if there are no blanks or tabs before the specified column.